-The price or net asset value of the fund can decrease by the amount of distribution, even when the total value of the fund does not increase.
-So the investors may have to pay the tax for the year, even in conditions, when the total value declines.
+The fund's price or net asset value can decrease by the amount of distribution, even when the fund's total value does not increase.
+So the investors may have to pay the tax for the year, even in conditions when the total value declines.

 Turnover is the ratio that depicts the number of times the fund’s holdings are turned over annually.
 The ratio of the assets to the stock stakes can provide the turnover.
 Most such options with higher turnover have to pay higher taxes.

-Fund investors are advised to invest in alternative investments to avoid it where the manager buys and sells securities to meet the volatility in fundamentals of the stocks and with the new cash flow, it needs to make more purchases where each sale leads to capital gain or loss, that is passed on to the shareholders.
+Fund investors are advised to invest in alternative investments to avoid it, where the manager buys and sells securities to meet the volatility in the fundamentals of the stocks.
+With the new cash flow, it needs to make more purchases where each sale leads to capital gain or loss, passed on to the shareholders.

 How to invest in MFs?

-The risk and returns are directly proportional and it is important to balance the risk appetite against the desire for higher returns.
+The risk and returns are directly proportional, and balancing the risk appetite against the desire for higher returns is important.

 MFs versus ETFs

-Even the investment in ETFs offers low-cost diversification of stocks, bonds, and other assets but MFs hold the top position where the aim of the investment is retirement savings.
-In 2018, more than 87 percent of the financial professionals advised their clients to invest in ETF.
+Even the investment in ETFs offers low-cost diversification of stocks, bonds, and other assets, MFs hold the top position where the aim of the investment is retirement savings.
+In 2018, more than 87 per cent of financial professionals advised their clients to invest in ETFs.

-MFs and ETFs both provide low-cost option to build diversified portfolio, while, the management style can be either active or passive, where mutual funds exposes higher tax bills in comparison to ETFs where actively managed funds employ a person or group of people who choose stocks to buy and sell who can charge higher fees than passive and the taxes incurred on the sale of funds, which is paid by the shareholders at the end of the year.
+MFs and ETFs both provide a low-cost option to build a diversified portfolio.
+At the same time, the management style can be either active or passive, where mutual funds expose higher tax bills in comparison to ETFs, where actively managed funds employ a person or group of people who choose stocks to buy and sell who can charge higher fees than passive and the taxes incurred on the sale of funds, which the shareholders pay at the end of the year.

 In the case of ETFs, the charge of commission and selling expenses can be higher, and one cannot make automated investments or withdrawals.

-To find out more about property investment, click at 99 Alternatives
+To find out more about property investment, click on 99 Alternatives.